rwilson504/Blogger/power-automate-desktop-download-image-example/power-automate-desktop-download-image-example.md

 Finally we will download the file using the url provided as an input variable and save it to our network drive folder.
 ![2021-06-25_15-48-55](https://user-images.githubusercontent.com/7444929/123493760-73b1e000-d5eb-11eb-8f67-373abdb36ccd.png)

-We have not successfully created our Desktop flow.
+We have now successfully created our Desktop flow.
 Make sure you save it and then you can test it by clicking the Run button in the editor.
 ![2021-06-25_15-51-50](https://user-images.githubusercontent.com/7444929/123493782-8fb58180-d5eb-11eb-8ca6-f0e76e48efbe.png)